fathominfo/noceilings-data/README.md

 ### Individual data files

-This repository includes ~900 indicators, each in single files in both CSV and JSON format.
+This repository includes ~900 indicators, each in single files in both [CSV](https://github.com/fathominfo/noceilings-data/tree/master/csv) and [JSON](https://github.com/fathominfo/noceilings-data/tree/master/json) format.
+Each file is named with its **series** code (described in the Indicators section, above).

 Most data are between the years 1995-2014, but some data has 1990 entries, often for an indicator available in five year intervals (i.e. 1990, 1995, 2000...)

 ##### CSV format